freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/introduction-elements-of-python.md

 ## --text--

-What will the following program print out:

 ```python
 x = 43
 x = x + 1
 print(x)
 ```

+What will the preceding program print out?

 ## --answers--